 In the case of Lenzing Modal, that number is a relatively low 21 (MJ)

-TENCEL™ Lyocell is a cellulose fibre that comes from eucalyptus trees, which is made by dissolving wood pulp and using a special drying process called spinning.
-According to Lenzing AG, it is 50% more absorbent than cotton and less susceptible to odorous bacteria growth because of its naturally anti-bacterial properties.
+TENCEL™ Lyocell is a cellulose fibre that comes mainly from eucalyptus trees blended with other woods.
+It is made by dissolving wood pulp and using a special drying process called spinning.
+According to Lenzing AG, it is 50% more absorbent than cotton and naturally less susceptible to odorous bacteria growth because of its fiber properties.

 Impact on the Environment: TENCEL™ Lyocell